Cell Tower Processes

 - What kind of organizational documentation will be required?

-- Who should sign the new lease, lease modification, addition or request for renewal?
+- Who should sign the new license, modification or renewal agreement?

 - Will other documentation be required?

-- Will a Memorandum of Lease be required?
+- Will a Memorandum of Lease or License be required?

 - Will advertisement be required?